klojang4j/klojang-templates/README.md

 comments without this making a difference in how the template is rendered.
 `<!-- ~%foo% -->` is rendered just like `~%foo%`. _Klojang Templates_ will replace
 the _entire_ character sequence with whatever value `foo` was set to.
 The space character on either side of `~%foo%` is optional.
-You may also write `<!--~%foo%-->`, but multiple space characters, or other characters, are not allowed.
+You may also write `<!--~%foo%-->`.
+Multiple spaces, or other characters, however, are not allowed.

 So your first attempt at turning the design into a dynamically populated page might look like this: